 Milwaukee police locate formerly critically missing man

-Milwaukee police have safely located 32-year-old Mario M. Johnson, who was reported as critically missing early Friday.
+Milwaukee police have safely located 61-year-old Ronald J. Bruner, who was reported as critically missing late Sunday.

-Johnson was last seen at 5 p.m.
-Thursday in the parking lot of a Walmart, at 7025 W. Main St. Police reported he was located shortly after noon Friday.
+Bruner had last been seen around 9 p.m.
+Sunday on the 6700 block of North 55th Street, on Milwaukee’s northwest side.
+Police reported he was located safely shortly after noon Monday.

 "Critically missing" is a label police apply to missing persons who may be in immediate danger due to a variety of factors.